FabianVegaA/ProductsAPI/README.md

 This queries create the table products and insert some products.

-In this way the database is available in the port 5432 and the data is stored into [db](db).
+In this way the database is available in the port **5432** and the data is stored into [db](db).

-## JSON API
+## JSON REST API

-The first part of the API is a JSON API, with the following endpoints:
+The first part of the API is a JSON REST API, with the following endpoints:

 | **Method** |               **Route**               |       **Description**       |
 | :--------: | :-----------------------------------: | :-------------------------: |